Generalized discord, entanglement, Einstein-Podolsky-Rosen steering, and Bell nonlocality in two-qubit systems under (non-)Markovian channels: Hierarchy of quantum resources and chronology of deaths and births: Quantum correlation measures

 \section{Quantum correlation measures}

-It is consensus in the scientific community that discord, entanglement, steering, and Bell nonlocality are concepts associated with quantum correlations.
-However, since they are logically distinct in their essence, it seems inescapable to conclude that either they capture distinct aspects of the quantum correlations contained in a given state or they reveal quantum correlations of distinct natures.
-Regardless the view one may adopt, a relative characterization of such measures can provide some insight on the most fragile element defining the quantum correlations.
+It is consensual in the scientific community that discord, entanglement, steering, and Bell nonlocality are concepts associated with quantum correlations.
+However, since they are logically distinct in their essence, it seems inescapable to conclude that they either capture distinct aspects of the quantum correlations contained in a given state or reveal quantum correlations of distinct natures.
+Currently, the dominant view seems to regard these concepts as distinct resources in certain protocols of quantum information and quantum communication.
+Regardless of the view one may adopt, a relative characterization of such measures can provide some insight on the most fragile element defining the quantum correlations.
 In this section we introduce the measures we are concerned with.